- saint bernard

 - tibetan spaniel

-The American Kennel Club recognizes over 190 breeds, and each possesses a purpose-bred set of physical and behavioral characteristics.
+The American Kennel Club recognizes many breeds, and each possesses a purpose-bred set of physical and behavioral characteristics.
 Purebred dogs within each of the seven AKC breed groups are expected to conform to a particular breed standard.
 One of the more identifiable elements of a canine breed standard is temperament.
 Temperament has been defined as an animal’s personality, makeup, disposition, or nature.